 Until next time, Happy Stamping xx

-Bookings are now open for my new Watercolour Cardmaking Course, starting on Saturday 10th June 2023, with four zoom classes running over several months (to give you plenty of time to practice in between).
+Bookings are now open for my new Combined Colouring Course, on Saturday 23rd November 2024 and Saturday 30th December 2024, with two full day zoom classes running from 10.30am until 4.30pm.
 All of the classes are recorded into a Private Facebook Group too, so you can watch and rewatch as many times as you like.
 The course also includes a comprehensive written course guide, with accompanying worksheets.

 If you would like to learn all my tips, tricks and techniques, please do visit this page to sign up or register your interest today!

-• Shop with me online – use Host Code 676TAYF4 if spending between £25 and £150 to receive a FREE surprise from me in April.
+- Shop with me online – use Host Code JM6CDPJW if spending between £25 and £150 to receive a FREE surprise from me in April.

 PS: you’re right, when I did a lot of water coloring I would almost always add some spatter.
 It really adds to most pieces!